blackletum/pf2c/README.md

 - I renamed the folder in sourcemods and am having issues now.
   - *Don't do that.*

+- I have *totally legitimate mod that isn't just balloon fempyro* that I want to add to the game, can I ?!?!
+  - Probably not, but if it's a TRUE Quality-of-Life improvement, you can make a pull request for it.
+That would be very much reviewd on a case-by-case basis.

 - Can we contact you if we run into issues?
   - How dare you even *think* of speaking to me.